gunjansawhney/terraform-solution/README.md

 3. Store and use keys from vault/secrets.
 4. Error Handling while using Jenkins.
 5. Jenkins jobs to destroy the requested component.
+6. Use AWS launch template insteas of launch configuration to the latest features and improvements for AWS ASGs.

 ## How to Contribute